Integrating curation into scientific publishing to train AI models: Results

-In this setup, a single model is trained to assign mutually exclusive labels across all entity categories.
-For fine-tuning, we added a fully connected classification head and trained the model with the hyperparameters shown in Table~\ref{tab:hyperparam} using the cross-entropy loss function.

-The results of this experiment are summarized in Table~\ref{tab:ner} and Figure~\ref{fig:multi-vs-single}.
-The models performed very similarly.
-The large versions tend to perform slightly better, a tendency that is more marked for BioLinkBERT than for PubMedBERT.
-The disease class benefits the most from using larger language models.

-Comparison across entity classes shows that the performance of the NER task varies significantly across different entity categories.
+The results of this experiment, summarized in Table~\ref{tab:ner}, demonstrate consistent incremental improvements with the larger versions of the models.
+For instance, the large model versions consistently outperform the base models across all entity categories, with notable enhancements in the large BioLinkBERT model compared to its base version in diseases (4.89\% improvement).
+The fact that the most significant improvement between the base and large methods corresponds to the, by far, least frequent entity type of SourceData-NLP highlights the generalization capacity of larger models.
+Comparison across entity classes reveals that the performance of the NER task varies significantly across different entity categories.
 The best performances are obtained with gene products, cell lines, organisms, and small molecules.
-On the opposite end, the performance is lowest for subcellular components, cell types, diseases, and experimental assays.
+Conversely, the performance is lowest for subcellular components, cell types, diseases, and experimental assays.
 There are several likely explanations for these differences.
-The entities that are easier to learn are also the most frequently annotated in our dataset.
-In addition, entities such as gene products and cell lines tend also to have a simpler structure and morphology (for example "Creb1" or "HeLa") than complex terminologies that are typical for subcellular structures, diseases, and cell types (for example "endoplasmic reticulum" or "hippocampal CA1 pyramidal neuron").
+Entities that are easier to learn are also the most frequently annotated in our dataset.
+Additionally, entities such as gene products and cell lines tend to have simpler structures and morphologies (for example, `\verb 'Creb1'' or `\verb 'HeLa'' ) compared to the complex terminologies typical for subcellular structures, diseases, and cell types (for example, ``endoplasmic reticulum'' or ``hippocampal CA1 pyramidal neuron'').

-For gene products, cell lines, and organisms, our models' performance is comparable to that of previous studies ~\citep{biored,Sharma2019BioFLAIRPP,jnlpba-a, jnlpba-b,kebiolm}.
-However, for small molecules and diseases, our performance is lower than in prior work.
-For example, BioMegatron~\citep{biomegatron} obtains an F1 score of 88.5 for small molecules and SparkNLP~\citep{sparknlp} a 90.5 for diseases.
-The reason is likely that these entities appear less frequently in our dataset, while the mentioned works use datasets explicitly tailored for the mentioned entity types.
-We note that directly comparing the performance of these models is difficult, as they were trained and evaluated using different methodologies on datasets that differ in their complexity.